d-roak/collidervm_toy/README.md

 To create a more complete implementation, potential improvements include:

 - Generate actual, signable Bitcoin transaction templates using `bitcoin` library features.
-- Produce real secp256k1 signatures for the presigned flows.
 - Integrate with Bitcoin libraries for transaction construction and potentially broadcasting.
 - Handle UTXO management and transaction chaining realistically.
 - Implement efficient storage for the potentially large number of flows (`2^L`).
-- Implement the actual hash function `H` and bit extraction `|_B` within Bitcoin script.
+- Improve the hash collision mechanism to ensure the same input `x` is used for both the hash and the logic of the functions.
 - Implement the double/triple collision resistant variants from the paper (Section 2.2).

 ## References